St. Louis Cardinals: Interview With Pitching Prospect Connor Jones [Exclusive]

 “I think my biggest strengths are the ability to get ground balls and quick outs.
 And last year I felt like lefties were my weakness but after this past offseason I can say that is no longer the case.”

-For those who are interested in which pitcher Jones thinks he compares to and he was happy to share his opinion.
+For those who are interested in which pitcher Jones thinks he compares to, he was happy to share his opinion.

 “It’s something that I’ve always looked to do, but it’s hard because I’m such a sinker groundball type guy, and I could be wrong but I feel like there just aren’t too many of those guys in the big leagues right now, at least as starters.
 But, I would have to say Derek Lowe.
 I have watched a fair amount of his film this year.
 He’s one of the most recent pure groundball guys that I can think of and I used to watch him growing up.
 I just think it’s important to know what you’re good at and what you can and can’t do.
 I’ve got no business trying to model my game after Max Scherzer or Justin Verlander, my fastball is the complete opposite of theirs.”